Queegmire/IoT-toolbox/README.md

 Tools to retrieve and monitor sensor data collected by acurite

 #### grab_data.py
-Pulls daily data from a list of sensors
+Pulls daily data from a list of sensors.
+Dumps data to files in data directory using friendly name you assign to device IDs.

+To configure add your base station ID and device IDs then run.

 Help:
 ```python